 Because the IUD is available with either copper or hormones, it offers a few unique advantages over other forms of birth control.

 If you’re sensitive to estrogen and/or progestin hormones, the copper IUD allows you to protect yourself from pregnancy without any exposure to exogenous hormones.
-This makes it a useful form of birth control if you experience side effects from the pill, the patch or the ring.
+This makes it a possible form of birth control if you experience side effects from the pill, the patch or the ring.

 If you experience pain and discomfort before and during your period, the hormonal IUD can help to make your period lighter and easier to tolerate.
 Many women experience fewer cramps and a lighter, shorter period after they start using the hormonal IUD.

-Unlike the Depo-Provera birth control injection, the IUD stops working as soon as it’s removed, meaning you’ll usually be able to become pregnant as soon as it’s taken out of your uterus.
+The IUD stops working as soon as it’s removed, meaning you’ll usually be able to become pregnant as soon as it’s taken out of your uterus.

 Finally, some IUDs can be used as a form of emergency contraception.
 When you have some types of the copper IUD installed, you’ll be 99 percent protected against pregnancy from sex you’ve had in the previous five days.